mehulagg/gitlab_test/doc/user/permissions.md

 If the user is assigned a higher role on any projects or groups, the user will take a license seat.
-If a user creates a project, the user becomes a Maintainer on the project, resulting in the use of a license seat.
+If a user creates a project, the user becomes a Maintainer on the project, resulting in the use of a license seat (this also applies to users that have been added to the system and do not have a role yet, including the guest role).
 Also, note that if your project is internal or private, Guest users will have all the abilities that are mentioned in the [permissions table above](#project-members-permissions) (they will not be able to browse the project's repository for example).